- If you’ve ever felt “stuck,” you are not alone; many of us experience this feeling at some point in our lives and for different reasons.

 Taking risks is intimidating for a lot of people—we’d rather stay inside our bubbles and understandably so.
 But stepping outside of your comfort zone can go a long way in helping you find greater fulfillment.
 Paul Levin—a certified hypnotherapist, certified NLP practitioner, and founder of I Deserve a Perfect Life—says “feeling stuck in life is the result of living your life in a comfort zone while knowing you could be doing more, living better, being bigger.”
 He says this is an unpleasant and unhealthy way to live life, yet so many do it and refuse to change.
 Why?
 “Because the solution is to get out of your comfort zone, and doing that is scary.
 There is risk involved in stepping outside your comfort zone, but it is in that risk, that we feel alive.”

-4) Tune into your subconscious.
+4) Explore your subconscious.

 Finally, you can help yourself by prioritizing helping others: “Feed someone, teach someone, clothe someone, hug someone, do something good for someone.
 As a life coach, I focus on purpose and calling; often, my clients feel stuck and are searching for direction.
 When they feel stuck, my advice is to do something for someone else,” says Life Coach Charlene Corpus.
 “Often, when we feel stuck, it’s because we’re focusing on ourselves: ‘Why don’t I have this?’
 ‘Why am I lost?’
 ‘What’s wrong with me?’
 Living a truly fulfilled life isn’t about what we can do for ourselves, it’s about what we can do for others.”